Sansho the Bailiff (1954)

 Sansho the Bailiff Movie Review

 Sansho the Bailiff is a 1954 Japanese period film directed by Kenji Mizoguchi and starring Kinuyo Tanaka.
-It is very good, but to me not a great movie.
+It is a very good, but somewhat overrated movie.

 ………………………………………………….